-The seventh week of the semester, from October 21 to 24, will be devoted to midterm exams.
+The seventh week of the semester, from October 24 to 28, will be devoted to review sessions and midterm exams.
 We will schedule exams so that students have no more than two exams in one day.
 These exams cannot be changed to accommodate the wishes of individual students.
 Students who wish to travel during fall break must, therefore, make arrangements for leaving Paris at a time that does not conflict with their scheduled midterm exams.
+No make-up exams will be given.

-The final week of the semester, from December 9 to 12, will be devoted to final exams.
+The final week of the semester, from December 12 to 16, will be devoted to review sessions and final exams.
 We will schedule exams so that students have no more than two exams in one day.
 These exams cannot be changed to accommodate the wishes of individual students.
-Students must therefore make arrangements for leaving Paris on or after Friday, December 13.
-Program end date is Saturday, December 14, at which time all students leave their housing.
+Students must therefore make arrangements for leaving Paris after Friday, December 16.
+No make-up exams will be given.
+Program end date is Saturday, December 18, at which time all students leave their housing.